Pediatric Sleep Consultant

 By working with families to help their little one sleep through the night, she finds that stress levels are lowered leading to a happier, healthier family unit.
 Krista aims to teach valuable sleep skills that will carry through your little ones lifetime.

-She currently lives in upstate New York with her partner, Jeff.
+She resides in upstate New York, and helps her clients all over the world to access better sleep.
 In her spare time, she loves hiking, teaching yoga, writing, crafting, and creating an herbal apothecary.

 Pediatric Sleep Consultant - Certified for both Infant Sleep and Toddler Sleep - The Pediatric Sleep Academy